eedwards4/CS370-FinalProject/README.md

 - If it asks you to rebuild the missing modules for any reason, click "Yes"
 - Once the editor has opened the game to the "Desert Level" use the green play button at the top of the editor to start the game
 - To stop the game either press "P" for pause and then exit, or press the escape button for the editor's buitin stop function
+<b>General Controls<b>
+- W and Spacebar are jump
+- A and D are left and rigth respectively
+- Shift is Dash (once unlocked)
+- P is pause
+- F is debug "fly mode" (avoid using for gameplay)
+- Dash, Double Jump, and Wall Hang are unlockable with in the levels but will be unlocked come the next level if the player did not find/interact with them, as they are require abilities for the next levels.